paul-hammant/tbd/content/context/index.md

 Lean Experiments can really happen with any development team on any project, but works **best** on foundations that are solid.
 Specifically, the solid foundations of Trunk Based Development, Continuous Integration and Continuous Delivery.
-This site doesn't touch on Lean Experiments at all, but the reader should strive to understand that field of science when the lower layer of the stylized cake are solid.
+This site does not touch on Lean Experiments at all, but the reader should strive to understand that field of science when the lower layer of the stylized cake are solid.

 Importantly, the reader should understand that there is a large overlap between Trunk Based Development and Continuous Integration, as defined by it's definers and documenters.
-Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.
+Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.

 DevOPS is encompassing too.
 At the very least, the expansion of developers habits into operations heartlands giving